tant/guides/setup-mastra.md

         );
       };

-      // Execute with timeout
-      const resp = await timeoutPromise(run(), timeoutMs);
+      // Execute with timeout (same as your existing code) const resp = await timeoutPromise(run(), timeoutMs);
       return { text: extractText(resp), raw: resp };
     } catch (error) {
       attempt++;

-      // If we've exhausted retries, throw the error if (attempt > retries) {
+      // If we've exhausted retries, throw the error (same as your existing code) if (attempt > retries) {
         throw error;
       }

-      // Wait before retrying with exponential backoff await new Promise((resolve) => setTimeout(resolve, backoffMs * attempt));
+      // Wait before retrying with exponential backoff (same as your existing code) await new Promise((resolve) => setTimeout(resolve, backoffMs * attempt));
     }
   }